lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 =====================

 The `Rubin Community Forum <https://community.lsst.org>`__ is the central hub for all virtual discussions and support.
-It is the best place to post your questions about anything and everything related to DP0.
+It is the best place to post questions about anything and everything related to DP0.
 People new to the Rubin Community Forum might appreciate `this video demonstrating how to navigate and post topics to the forum <https://www.youtube.com/watch?v=d_Z5xmkR4P4&list=PLPINAcUH0dXZSx2aY6wTIjLCWiexs3dZR&index=10>`_.

-Participating in the Rubin Community Forum is an integral part of the :ref:`Delegate-Homepage-Delegate-Activities`, such as sharing your DP0-related results with Rubin staff and other delegates, and also of :ref:`Delegate-Homepage-Getting-Support` for your DP0-related activities.
+Participating in the Rubin Community Forum is an integral part of the :ref:`Delegate-Homepage-Delegate-Activities`, such as sharing DP0-related results with Rubin staff and other delegates, and also of :ref:`Delegate-Homepage-Getting-Support` for DP0-related activities.

 **Accounts:**
 Go to `community.lsst.org <https://community.lsst.org>`_ and use the "Sign Up" button at upper-right to create an account.